melodysyue/MissR_geneflow/README.md

 **Note**:

-Demultiplexed RAD sequencing data used in this study were archived in the NCBI with BioProject ID PRJNA674918.
+Demultiplexed RAD sequencing data used in this study are archived in the NCBI with BioProject ID PRJNA674918.

-vcf files (post filtering) and genepop files (neutral SNPs after thinning) can be found on Dryad.
+vcf files (all SNPs post filtering) and genepop files (neutral SNPs after thinning) can be found on Dryad.

 # Scripts